ezhuk/dotfiles/README.md

 # Dotfiles

-Simple, yet powerful, configuration files for bash, git and vim.
+Simple, yet powerful, configuration files for bash, git and vim, among others.

 ## Installation

-Use the following commands in your terminal to clone this repository and run the [installation script](install).
-It will create symlinks in your home directory and won't replace already existing files unless told otherwise.
+Clone this repository somewhere (e.g., ~/.dotfiles) and then run the [installation script](install).
+It will create appropriate symlinks in your home directory and won't replace already existing files unless told otherwise.

 ```bash